How long does Accutane take to work? What is the success rate of Accutane? Does Accutane make acne worse? Is Accutane worth it?

 Go to the doctor with high blood pressure and you will walk away with medication for lowering your blood pressure – even though your high blood pressure could be caused by work stress/loss of a loved one/poor diet/lack of exercise.

-Go to the doctor with acne and you will likely walk away with a prescription for a drug like Accutane.
+Go to the doctor with acne and you will likely walk away with a prescription for a drug like Accutane or even birth control – which can cause worse acne when you come off it.
 Doctors are trained, funded and sometimes even sponsored by the pharmaceutical industry.
 Pharma companies make drugs.
 Pharma companies do not make money from diet, skincare or lifestyle interventions.

 Is Accutane worth it?
 Medications interfere with your body’s natural biology – this is why they have side effects.
 Accutane has a weighty risk of side effects.